-We all know how dangerous driving drunk is.
+We all know how dangerous driving drunk is and how it results in car accidents.
 There are endless resources like ride-sharing and designated driving that have been set up to help stop drunk driving.

 So why aren’t we doing anything about drowsy driving?
 It’s common knowledge that you shouldn’t get behind the wheel drunk, but I’m willing to guess that you’ve hopped on the freeway late at night when you definitely shouldn’t have.